omundy/dig333-devlog/week-01.md

 8\.
 Fork this repository into your own Github account and enable Github Pages.
+Paste the link to the public repo page below (github.com)

+- Your response

 9\.
 Check the public link (the live github.io URL) to this DevLog and make sure all your content is formatted correctly.
 Paste the link below.

-> Your response.
+- Your response

 10\.
-Paste the public link (the live github.io URL) to this DevLog into Moodle before (by 8am) the next class.
+Paste the public link (the live github.io URL) to this finished DevLog into Moodle before (by 8am) the next class.